Adel-Alkhamisy/SWE-642-Software-Engineering-for-the-World-Wide-Web/README.md

 This task builds upon Assignment-1 by continuing to host a personal website, the Volgenau School's homepage, and a computer science department homepage, all of which include a survey form.
 The assignment primarily focuses on incorporating form validation through JavaScript, employing cookies, making AJAX calls, and utilizing jQuery.

 Assignment-3:
-In this assignment, I focused on developing the backend API for the survey form by employing the Spring Boot framework.
-I also designed its user interface using Angular and integrated it with AWS RDS for data storage purposes.
+In this assignment, We focused on developing the backend API for the survey form by employing the Spring Boot framework.
+We also designed its user interface using Angular and integrated it with AWS RDS for data storage purposes.

 For a comprehensive understanding and a detailed report of each assignment, please refer to the respective folders within the repository.